Division of Administrative Services

-The DJJ Office of Contracts obtains and monitors services through the development of contracts to support the Department in its mission of protecting and serving the citizens of Georgia.
-By holding young offenders accountable for their actions through the delivery of services and sanctions in appropriate settings and by supporting youth in their communities, the youth learn to become productive and law-abiding citizens.
+The Office of Contracts obtains and monitors services through the development of contracts to support the Department in its mission of protecting and serving the citizens of Georgia.
+By holding young offenders accountable for their actions by delivering services and sanctions in appropriate settings and supporting youth in their communities, they learn to become productive and law-abiding citizens.

-OFFICE OF GRANTS, REAL ESTATE MANAGEMENT AND STRATEGIC PLANNING
+OFFICE OF TECHNOLOGY AND INFORMATION SERVICES / STRATEGIC PLANNING

-The third arm, Strategic Planning, is the agency’s centralized data monitor for performance metrics, operational planning and business continuity.
-The unit also provides annual strategic planning reports to the Governor’s Office of Planning and Budget.
+Additionally, Strategic Planning is the agency's centralized data monitor for performance metrics, operational planning and business continuity.
+The unit also provides annual strategic planning reports to the Governor's Office of Planning and Budget.

 OFFICE OF ENGINEERING

-The Engineering and Construction team’s mission is to address the needs outlined in DJJ’s strategic plan for growth and development, as well as its challenges by meeting the maintenance and repair needs in the agency's aging facilities.
+The Engineering and Construction team’s mission is to address the needs outlined in DJJ’s strategic plan for growth and development and its challenges by meeting the maintenance and repair needs in the agency's aging facilities.

 OFFICE OF ASSETS AND PROPERTY MANAGEMENT